Table of contents

 Policy

-Copy link to PolicyIn February 2024, Croatia enacted the Law on International Development Cooperation and Humanitarian Aid, aligning national law with the EU, OECD and United Nations frameworks.
-The updated law expands the entities eligible to implement projects and introduces new financial instruments aimed at including the private sector in development co-operation, such as loans, credits, insurances and other financial instruments.
-Croatia is currently drafting a National Plan on Development Cooperation and Humanitarian Aid for 2025-2028, slated for adoption in the second half of 2025.
-The previous plan set out the parameters for the country’s development co-operation and humanitarian aid, with the main objective of overcoming poverty and decreasing aid dependence (Additional resources).
+Copy link to PolicyIn February 2024, Croatia enacted the Law on International Development Cooperation and Humanitarian Aid, aligning its national law with the European Union (EU), the OECD and the United Nations (UN) frameworks.
+This updated law expands the entities eligible to implement projects and introduces new financial instruments, such as loans, credits, insurances and other financial instruments.
+Croatia has also drafted a National Programme Plan for Development Cooperation and Humanitarian Aid until 2030, currently awaiting formal adoption by the government.
+Croatia implements bilateral development co‑operation through projects and programmes; contributions to Croatian public institutions that deliver development co-operation; partnerships with civil society organisations (CSOs); and budget support, among others.
+It aims to expand its activities by using other financial instruments that involve the private sector.

 ODA allocation overview